-Strategy and ambition Growth opportunities Climate and environmental risk Program and delivery Internal and external reporting build capacities and easure emissions on the financing and vestment portfolio understand the arting point of e environmental ansition and make ecisions in line with at result.
+Strategy and ambition

+To build capacities and measure emissions from the financing and investment portfolio to understand the starting point of the environmental transition and make decisions in line with that result.

+Growth opportunities

 To promote the generation of green and transition businesses and generate new value proposals for the Group's businesses.

+Climate and environmental risk

+To identify and manage climate and environmental risks to develop analytical capabilities, both qualitative and quantitative, for their management in the portfolio of loans and investments

+Program and delivery

-To identify and manage climate and environmental risks to develop analytical capabilities, both qualitative and quantitative, for their management in the portfolio of loans and investments To establish the teams dedicated to implementing the strategy, generate internal knowledge on environmental issues, raise awareness about its importance within the organization, and design the data structure.
+To establish the teams dedicated to implementing the strategy, generate internal knowledge on environmental issues, raise awareness about its importance within the organization, and design the data structure.

+Internal and external reporting

 Make progress transparent through reports, drive progress at country level as active players in spaces with the government and local and regional industry peers.

+2023 achievements $(\mathbf{1})$ 5 The rollout in wholesale Corporate environmental banking of ESG strategy design risk questionnaires 2 Environmental 6 team strengthening Governance structures for sustainable opportunities and 3 operations, labeling, The first TCFD report and exclusions 4 +US\$585 million in labeled The first measurement of the footprint of the loans green loans in BCP and investments portfolio